 The Health System offers a flu vaccine throughout the season, starting no later than October and as long as the virus is circulating (often into spring).
 Visit marshfieldclinic.org/flu for information and appointment options.

-Influenza vaccine appointments are preferred, but Health System locations also offer flu clinics periodically throughout the season to make it convenient for patients and community members to get their flu shot.
-Visit marshfieldclinic.org/flu for information on flu clinics near you.
+Vaccine appointments are preferred, but Health System locations also offer vaccination clinics periodically throughout the season to make it convenient for patients and community members to get their flu and COVID-19 vaccines.
+Visit marshfieldclinic.org/vaccinecalendar for information on flu or COVID-19 vaccine clinics near you.

 Severity of COVID-19 and influenza

 “Some people think children don’t get infected with COVID-19 or spread the virus,” Belongia said.
 “This is not true.
-Children can spread the virus to others, and some children have developed severe illness.”
+Children can become infected and spread the virus to family members and classmates.
+Most children with COVID-19 have mild or moderate illness, but pediatric hospitalizations have increased due to the delta variant.”

 “Both infections can cause serious illness or death, but the risk of death is much higher for COVID-19 than influenza, especially in older adults,” Belongia said.
 “Influenza is mainly respiratory but serious COVID-19 infections often cause damage to multiple organs, including brain, heart and kidneys.”